john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 > The First Age is counted by Elves as starting before Eru awoke the Dwarves.
 But Dwarven history starts here; even before the Sun and Moon exist.

-+ The seven [Fathers of Dwarves](https://en.wikipedia.org/wiki/Fathers_of_the_Dwarves) are first awakened by [Ilúvatar](https://en.wikipedia.org/wiki/Eru_Il%C3%BAvatar), as are the first [Ents](https://en.wikipedia.org/wiki/Ent). <sub>9 26</sub>
++ The seven [Fathers of Dwarves](https://en.wikipedia.org/wiki/Fathers_of_the_Dwarves) are first awakened by [Ilúvatar](https://en.wikipedia.org/wiki/Eru_Il%C3%BAvatar), as are the first [Ents](https://en.wikipedia.org/wiki/Ent). <sub>9 26 29</sub>
 + [Durin the Deathless](https://en.wikipedia.org/wiki/Durin#Durin_the_Deathless) awakes alone, first of all Dwarves, in [Mount Gundabad](https://en.wikipedia.org/wiki/Minor_places_in_Middle-earth_%28fictional%29#Mount_Gundabad) in the [Misty Mountains](https://en.wikipedia.org/wiki/Misty_Mountains), and it was forever after sacred to the Dwarves. <sub>4 27</sub>
-+ Two Fathers awoke in the Blue Mountains, and there they founded the clans of the [Broadbeams](http://tolkiengateway.net/wiki/Broadbeams) and the [Firebeards](http://tolkiengateway.net/wiki/Firebeards) who later lived in [Nogrod](https://en.wikipedia.org/wiki/Minor_places_in_Beleriand#Nogrod) and [Belegost](https://en.wikipedia.org/wiki/Minor_places_in_Beleriand#Belegost) respectively. <sub>27</sub>
++ Two Fathers awoke in the Blue Mountains, and there they founded the clans of the [Broadbeams](http://tolkiengateway.net/wiki/Broadbeams) and the [Firebeards](http://tolkiengateway.net/wiki/Firebeards) who later lived in [Nogrod](https://en.wikipedia.org/wiki/Minor_places_in_Beleriand#Nogrod) and [Belegost](https://en.wikipedia.org/wiki/Minor_places_in_Beleriand#Belegost) respectively. <sub>27 29</sub>
 + The four other Fathers awoke in the far East.
 We know the least about these Dwarves, except that they arose in the [Orocarni](http://tolkiengateway.net/wiki/Orocarni) Mountains and formed the four clans [Ironfists](http://tolkiengateway.net/wiki/Ironfists), [Stiffbeards](http://tolkiengateway.net/wiki/Stiffbeards), [Blacklocks](http://tolkiengateway.net/wiki/Blacklocks), and [Stonefoots](http://tolkiengateway.net/wiki/Stonefoots). <sub>27</sub>
 + Durin sees a reflection of himself wearing a crown in the lake [Kheled-zâram](https://en.wikipedia.org/wiki/Minor_places_in_Middle-earth_%28fictional%29#Mirrormere) and then founds [Khazad-dûm](https://en.wikipedia.org/wiki/Moria_%28Middle-earth%29) in the caves behind it.
 Dwarves begin to gather there and form the composite [Longbeards](http://tolkiengateway.net/wiki/Durin's_Folk) clan. <sub>4</sub>
 + [YT](https://en.wikipedia.org/wiki/History_of_Arda#Years_of_the_Trees) 1250: The Dwarves of Nogrod and Belegost are met by the [Sindarin Elves](https://en.wikipedia.org/wiki/Sindar), etablishing trade. <sub>23</sub>
 + The Dwarves are the first to forge mail armor of linked rings. *Tolkien's works rarely involve plate armor.* <sub>26</sub>
 + YT 1300: The Dwarves of Belegost and the Sindarin Elves begin building the great underground Elven city of [Doriath](https://en.wikipedia.org/wiki/Doriath). <sub>23</sub>
-+ The Dwarves of Nogrod and Belegost build the great [Dwarf-road](http://tolkiengateway.net/wiki/Dwarf-road_of_Beleriand) to [trade](http://www.henneth-annun.net/events_view.cfm?evid=994) with the Elves of Doriath and Beleriand. <sub>23</sub>
++ The Dwarves of Nogrod and Belegost build the great [Dwarf-road](http://tolkiengateway.net/wiki/Dwarf-road_of_Beleriand) to [trade](http://www.henneth-annun.net/events_view.cfm?evid=994) with the Elves of Doriath and Beleriand. <sub>23 29</sub>
-+ YT 1497: Dwarves join the Sindarin and Green Elves in the [First Battle of Beleriand](https://en.wikipedia.org/wiki/First_Battle_of_Beleriand) is the first of the [Wars of Beleriand](https://en.wikipedia.org/wiki/Middle-earth_wars_and_battles#Battles_of_Beleriand) against Melkor. <sub>citation needed</sub>
++ YT 1497: Dwarves join the Sindarin and Green Elves in the [First Battle of Beleriand](https://en.wikipedia.org/wiki/First_Battle_of_Beleriand) is the first of the [Wars of Beleriand](https://en.wikipedia.org/wiki/Middle-earth_wars_and_battles#Battles_of_Beleriand) against Melkor. <sub>31</sub>
 + -1: The moon rises for the first time. <sub>24</sub>
 + 0: The sun rises for the first time.
 (YT 1500) <sub>24</sub>
 + 0: Humans are awakened by Ilúvatar in [Hildórien](https://en.wikipedia.org/wiki/Minor_places_in_Arda#Hild.C3.B3rien). <sub>25</sub>
 + c 60–200: Melkor persuades humans to stop worshipping Ilúvatar and turn to evil, but some revolt: the Atanatári.
 Dwarves and the Avari Elves aid these humans in travelling West in search of the Valar.
 As divine punishment, humans lose the ability to die at will and are doomed to lead short lives at the end of which death takes them by force. <sub>27</sub>
-+ The great Dwarven smith [Telchar](https://en.wikipedia.org/wiki/Middle-earth_dwarf_characters#Telchar) of Nogrod crafts many works, including the famous blades [Narsil](https://en.wikipedia.org/wiki/Middle-earth_weapons_and_armour#Narsil) and [Angrist](https://en.wikipedia.org/wiki/Middle-earth_weapons_and_armour#Angrist) and the [Dragon-helm of Dor-lómin](https://en.wikipedia.org/wiki/Middle-earth_weapons_and_armour#Dragon-helm_of_Dor-l.C3.B3min). <sub>citation needed</sub>
++ The great Dwarven smith [Telchar](https://en.wikipedia.org/wiki/Middle-earth_dwarf_characters#Telchar) of Nogrod crafts many works, including the famous blades [Narsil](https://en.wikipedia.org/wiki/Middle-earth_weapons_and_armour#Narsil) and [Angrist](https://en.wikipedia.org/wiki/Middle-earth_weapons_and_armour#Angrist) and the [Dragon-helm of Dor-lómin](https://en.wikipedia.org/wiki/Middle-earth_weapons_and_armour#Dragon-helm_of_Dor-l.C3.B3min). <sub>27 29</sub>
 + 468: The Dwarves of Belegost join the [Union of Meahdros](https://en.wikipedia.org/wiki/Maedhros) in [Nírnaeth Arnoediad](https://en.wikipedia.org/wiki/N%C3%ADrnaeth_Arnoediad), the fifth battle of the Wars of Beleriand against Melkor.
-King [Azaghâl](https://en.wikipedia.org/wiki/Middle-earth_dwarf_characters#Azagh.C3.A2l) was slain by [Glaurung](https://en.wikipedia.org/wiki/Glaurung), the first dragon, but not before he stabbed the beast in the stomach making it flee the battle.  (*Since Dwarves were in the first and fifth wars of Beleriand, they were probably in the others.*) <sub>citation needed</sub>
+King [Azaghâl](https://en.wikipedia.org/wiki/Middle-earth_dwarf_characters#Azagh.C3.A2l) was slain by [Glaurung](https://en.wikipedia.org/wiki/Glaurung), the first dragon, but not before he stabbed the beast in the stomach making it flee the battle.  (*Since Dwarves were in the first and fifth wars of Beleriand, they were probably in the others.*) <sub>29 30</sub>
 + 502: The [Nauglamír](https://en.wikipedia.org/wiki/Middle-earth_objects#Nauglam.C3.ADr) is wrought of the treasure of [Glaurung](https://en.wikipedia.org/wiki/Glaurung), and the [Silmaril](https://en.wikipedia.org/wiki/Silmaril) is hung thereon.
-[Thingol](https://en.wikipedia.org/wiki/Thingol) quarrels with the Dwarves who had wrought for him the Necklace. (*This was the Silmaril of [Beren](https://en.wikipedia.org/wiki/Beren) and [Lúthien](https://en.wikipedia.org/wiki/L%C3%BAthien)*) <sub>20</sub>
+[Thingol](https://en.wikipedia.org/wiki/Thingol) quarrels with the Dwarves who had wrought for him the Necklace. (*This was the Silmaril of [Beren](https://en.wikipedia.org/wiki/Beren) and [Lúthien](https://en.wikipedia.org/wiki/L%C3%BAthien)*) <sub>20 29</sub>
 + 503: The Dwarves of Belegost and Nogrod invade Doriath.
 King Elu Thingol is slain and his realm ended.[...]
 [Curufin](https://en.wikipedia.org/wiki/Curufin) and [Celegorm](https://en.wikipedia.org/wiki/Celegorm), hearing of the sack of [Menegroth](https://en.wikipedia.org/wiki/Doriath), ambushed the Dwarves at the Fords of Ascar as they sought to carry off the Dragon-gold to the mountains.
 The Dwarves were defeated with great loss, but they cast the gold into the river, which was therefore after named [Rathloriel](http://tolkiengateway.net/wiki/Rathl%C3%B3riel). (*This ambush is sometimes called the [Battle of Sarn Athrad](http://tolkiengateway.net/wiki/Battle_of_Sarn_Athrad).
-It should be noted that later, Tolkien wrote other Elves out of this battle, saying it was only the Elf Beren and the Ents.*) <sub>20 21</sub>
+It should be noted that later, Tolkien wrote other Elves out of this battle, saying it was only the Elf Beren and the Ents.*) <sub>20 21 29</sub>
 + 545-587: [The War of Wrath](https://en.wikipedia.org/wiki/War_of_Wrath) between the Valar; after which the world West of the [Blue Mountains](https://en.wikipedia.org/wiki/Eriador) is sunk into the sea.
 Melkor is captured.
 Two great houses of Dwarves, Nogrod and Belegost, are destroyed; the survivors flee to Khazad-dûm.
-It is also believed that the original mansions of the four Eastern clans are destroyed in this war. <sub>citation needed</sub>
+It is also believed that the original mansions of the four Eastern clans are destroyed in this war. <sub>32</sub>
-+ 590: Melkor is cast into the void. <sub>citation needed</sub>
++ 590: The Valar thrust Melkor into the Timeless void. <sub>32</sub>

 ### <a name="second-age"></a>Second Age